Academic Good Standing

 *Includes all credits attempted (S-U graded courses) and transfer, if any.

-Students who fail to meet the minimum grade point average requirements will not be permitted to register for the following Fall semester unless they meet the requirements by summer school work at Newberry College, or unless they are granted special permission to register by the Faculty Council.
+Students who fail to meet the minimum grade point average requirements will not be permitted to enroll for the following semester unless they meet the requirements by previous school work at Newberry College, or unless they are granted special permission to register by the Faculty Council.

-Students who become ineligible for registration for the third time for failure to meet academic requirements will be ineligible for readmission to Newberry College for an indefinite period of not less than one-year [minimum of twelve (12) months].
+Students who become ineligible to enroll for the third time for failure to meet academic requirements will be ineligible for readmission to Newberry College for an indefinite period of not less than one-year [minimum of twelve (12) months].

-A written request for readmission after academic suspension must be submitted to the Office of Admissions.
+A written request for readmission after academic ineligibility must be submitted to the Office of Enrollment Management.
 Students will not receive transfer credit for college level study attempted during the period of ineligibility.